Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Biparticity and sign problem.

 Pushing further the analysis, we found some common behavior for all the clusters.
-Applying the particle-hole transformation by changing the sign of $t'$, we noticed an important reduction in the average Monte Carlo sign, which was reduced by a factor two.
-In order to recover a better average sign, the hopping terms of a non-bipartite cluster needed to satisfy $t\cdot t' = |t\cdot t'|$.
+Applying the particle-hole transformation by changing the sign of $t'$, we noticed an important reduction, by a factor of 2, in the average Monte Carlo sign.
+In order to recover a better average sign, the hopping terms of a nonbipartite cluster needed to satisfy $t\cdot t' = |t\cdot t'|$.
 In cluster DMFT, there are analogous choices of gauge that can increase the average sign~\cite{Semon:2012}.